onuralpszr/clevo_backlit/README.md

 |011  		|Purple		|
 |101  		|Aqua		|

-Other Keyboard Options We can use for give keyboard light effects or only change part of keyboard(left,middile,right) or any custom option would you like to have it.
+Keyboard Options;  We could do to change keyboard light effects or only change part of keyboard(left,middile,right) or any custom you can define option would you like to have it.

 |Keyboard Options|
 | ------------ |